 US strikes in Yemen

 Today strike is the fourth recorded in Yemen this month, and the first in three weeks.
 On Aug.
 7, the US carried out two strikes in Yemen.
 Yemeni officials said that Abdullah Awad al Masri, a wanted bombmaker who is also known as Abou Osama al Maribi, was killed in one of the strikes that also killed two Egyptians, a Tunisian, a Saudi, and a Bahraini.
 And on Aug.
 4, the US conducted an airstrike in Hadramout province.

 The US is known to have carried out 29 airstrikes against AQAP in Yemen so far this year; one in January, six in March, six more in April, nine in May, two in June, one in July, and at least four this month.
 Other recent airstrikes are believed to have been carried out by the US also, but little evidence has emerged to directly link the attacks to the US.

-Since December 2009, the CIA and the US military's Joint Special Operations Command are known to have conducted at least 44 air and missile strikes inside Yemen, including today's strikes.
-[For more information on the US airstrikes in Yemen, see LWJ report, Charting the data for US air strikes in Yemen, 2002 - 2012.]
+Since December 2009, the CIA and the US military’s Joint Special Operations Command are known to have conducted at least 44 air and missile strikes inside Yemen, including today’s strikes.

 The pace of the US airstrikes increased as AQAP and its political front, Ansar al Sharia, took over vast areas of southern Yemen starting at the end of May 2011.
 AQAP seized control of the cities and towns of Zinjibar, Al Koud, Jaar, and Shaqra in Abyan province, and Azzan in Shabwa province.